Data in languages C

 - Memory must be reserved

-- example: int a; // the memory for integer data is scaled
+int a; // the memory for integer data is allocated

 - No memory is saved